-MetroSITE Group partners have been running businesses in the security industry for more than two decades in various capacities.
+MetroSITE Group partners have been running businesses in the cybersecurity industry for more than two decades in various capacities.
 As such, we are often approached by emerging companies for assistance.
-We view it as part of our job to help companies securely grow their business.
+We view it as part of our job to help companies securely grow their business and improve our community.

 We stay informed of market needs and trends through our ongoing conversations with numerous vendors, investors, and buyers, large enterprises, government organizations, medium-sized companies, market analysts, and others.

 Dov Yoran has a career-long focus in information security.
 He is an active investor, advisor and board of director member to a number of cybersecurity companies as a partner of MetroSITE Group.

 Prior to that, he led Strategy, Business Development and Growth for the Cisco Security Business Group.
 The team focused on OEM, licensing and strategic partners, technology integrations & ecosystems, architecture as well as new market growth opportunities and corporate development efforts across the security portfolio.

 Dov went to Cisco as part of the ThreatGRID acquisition in June of 2014.
 He was co-founder and CEO of ThreatGRID, the first unified malware analysis and threat intelligence solution that helps organizations defend against advanced cyber attacks.
 Prior to that, he was a co-founder and partner at MetroSITE Group, an advisory services firm to both emerging security companies and large enterprises.
 Previously, he held several leadership roles at Solutionary (now NTT), Symantec, Riptech (acquired by Symantec) and Accenture.

 Dov is a Founding Member of the Cloud Security Alliance (CSA) and frequently speaks at industry events.
 He has a Masters in Science (MS) in Engineering Management with a concentration in Information Security Management from George Washington University and a Bachelor of Science (BS), cum laude, in Chemistry from Tufts University.